 We wanted to stay in a vineyard, so we booked the guest house at Nefarious Cellars.
-Located about 3 miles west of town, it is surrounded by gorgeous vineyards.
+Located about three miles west of town, it is surrounded by gorgeous vineyards.
 The first and last thing you will remember about this place is the view: Soaring windows frame a vision of vines spilling down the hill to the lake and then up to 7,000-foot Cascade peaks.
 The two-bedroom house, modern and stylish, is attached to what we concluded is the best tasting room in Chelan.

 Nefarious is a play on the last name “Neff.”
 Heather and Dean Neff are the winemakers and owners; she makes the whites, and he makes the reds.
 Don’t miss the elegant Defiance Vineyard Syrah, which is grown on the vines you’ll gaze upon while luxuriating, glass in hand, in an Adirondack chair on the patio.
 Hey, where did the kids go?
 Whew!
 There they are, over on the play equipment.

 Adjacent to Nefarious is another winery, which folks around town recommended as having some of the best wine in the Lake Chelan AVA.
 It’s called Fielding Hills Winery.
 And yes, the wine is wonderful, and the tasting room is beautiful, with its circular bar and stunning views of green vines, a purple haze of lavender and brown hills.
 You can bring a picnic to eat outside.
 Kids are welcome here, inside or out (something we found to be true about all of the Chelan wineries).
 The bottle you’ll want to take home is the estate “Tribute”; it has something mysterious in its flavor profile — tea or maybe crushed roses?

 Hang a left on Lakeshore Road, and in about a mile, turn left into Karma Vineyards.
 A few things set this place apart.
 It makes sparkling wine, and it has fancy snacks, too.
 Tastings happen on a patio that abuts a koi pond, sure to captivate the littles.